openharmony/docs/en/device-dev/porting/system-modules.md

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
 >This module must be used during board-level system porting.
 Otherwise, other service modules cannot run properly.

-For details about how to use SAMGR, see  [Service Framework Subsystem](https://gitee.com/openharmony/docs/blob/master/docs-en/readme/service-framework-subsystem.md).
+For details about how to use SAMGR, see  [samgr\_lite](https://gitee.com/openharmony/distributedschedule_samgr_lite/blob/master/README.md).

 ## DFX<a name="section20064420420"></a>